discovery-unicamp/hiaac-m4-experiments/experiments/umap_configs/README.md

   scale_on: train                   # It can be: "train" or "self". "train" means that the scaler will be fit on the train dataset and then applied on the train and test datasets. "self" means that the scaler will be fit and applyyed to each dataset (train, test).
 ```

 In order to work, users must first download the datasets and extract in a folder as you wish.
+The valid dataset names are defined in the `config.py` file, in the datasets variable, there the key is the dataset name and version (used in the datasets sections in the YAML file) and the value is the path to the dataset, relative to the `--data-root` option.

 More examples can be found in the `examples` directory.